 • Installation and user training including ongoing user training, as required

-In such a competitive industry how does LabGear Australia stand out?
+In such a competitive industry how does ParagonCare Scientific stand out?

 Customers come first.
-LabGear Australia was founded in 2012, is Australian owned and operated with a strong Customer Service and Technical Support focus.
+ParagonCare Scientific. formerly LabGear Australia, was founded in 2012, is Australian owned and operated with a strong Customer Service and Technical Support focus.
 ISO 9001:2008 accredited with all equipment conforming to all Australian electrical requirements and Australian “RCM” legislation (“C” tick) ensure consistency in delivery of our products and services to the highest standard.

-The LabGear Australia team are both professional and attentive to your needs and can be reached on 1800 LABGEAR.
+The ParagonCare Scientific team are both professional and attentive to your needs.

 Visit the LabGear Australia website